Cars lining up to fill their gas tank during the 1970s gas shortage in the US

 Of course, there are a few EXCEPTIONS to consider.
 First, if price ceiling is flexible (i.e. a function of cost), then the effect can go either way.
 Regardless, the aforementioned adverse consequences will be less likely to arise.

 Another exception is when there is a joint-monopoly controlling the petroleum market in the country (a point well-made by my friend, one-dollar economist, who only happened to say it first… and demand credit).
 This means that there is a collusion (illegal cooperation) to keep gas price excessively high above the market price.
 Price ceiling in this case might actually correct the distortion, lower price, increasing trade volume, and as a result, reducing the deadweight loss.
 However, a necessary condition is that the “price ceiling” imposed by the government be binding on the joint-monopoly’s price, NOT on the market price.
-So, if the colluded price is $2/litre and the market price is $1, then we want the price ceiling to be somewhere in between.
+So, if the colluded price is 1, then we want the price ceiling to be somewhere in between.
 The ideal is exactly at the $1 market price, but that is hard in practice because the market price can only be determined once a competitive market has been established (ex-post).
 As a good measure, the government can approximate price by looking into the gas price of neighboring countries or countries with similar characteristics as the affected country.
 Of course, this demands a different analysis on the formulation and implementation of price ceiling by the government.
 Generally speaking, governments do not have a good track record when it comes to the efficacy of its performance.
 So, while the knowledge of monopoly naturally leads us to discuss market failure, the inefficiency of the government begs the question of whether the government failure could actually be worse.
 The point is even when the market fails, the government intervention via price ceiling is not guaranteed to be potent.

 NOTE: Self-interest and selfishness are essentially two different personalities/concepts.
 Selfishness is about a lack of consideration towards the well-being of the others (making oneself at the centre of everything), whereas self-interest is about making oneself happy/satisfied and some people achieve this goal through altruism.
 In this sense, the economic utility you often heard of is actually a much broader concept (that encompasses a wide range of selfless human behaviors).
 In the study of life-cycle behavior, for instance, leaving bequest to one’s children increases one’s economic utility.